TREYCSE/gameOfwar/README.md

 > (1) Encapsulation: The complexity of our objects is hidden and a user can interact with a well defined set of methods.
 We can redefine internal behavior without changing anything externally - a huge benefit for refactoring.
 (2) Modularity: Because the interface (set of methods) for an object is well defined, it is easy to exchange one object for another and reorganize objects without breaking them.
 (3) Inheritance: Object Oriented design lets certain classes inherit from, or borrow the behavior of another, more general class.
 The inheriting class can add and overwrite inherited methods.

-If we want to create our own classes, all we need is a name for our class and a definition of the information and behavior we want to encapsulate in our class.
-The information and behavior we want to describe with our class has a special name: an attribute.
-There are two kinds of attributes: data attributes and procedural attributes (more commonly called methods).

 ## Built With